itibs/newhope/README.md

 In this project I am trying to attack this algorithm with a brute-force attack.

+Last Edit (11/3/2018): This attack doesn't work because the pointwise multiplication of the polynomials only works in NTT domain.

 ## Instructions

 The script that does the attack is `ref/breaker.py`.